Why Would You Want To Use IoT Asset Tracking System

-The number of the gateways you will need depends on how precisely you want to determine an asset location.
+The number of IoT gateways that you will need depends on how precisely you want to determine an asset location.

 specific zone of a large location, one gateway for around 200 meters radius will be good.
 If you want to know a more precise location, you can install more IoT gateways,

-and use a triangulation method to map an asset location more precisely.
-You can also limit the distance at which a gateway will detect an asset via the gateway configuration.
+and use a triangulation method to map an asset location.
+You can also limit the distance at which a gateway will detect BLE tag via the gateway set up interface.

 For example, if you want to detect assets that are passing through the gates, you can limit a scanning range of a gateway at the gates to around 10 meters.

-The asset tracking data sent from the IoT gateways are processed by the backend cloud software, and are stored in the database on the remote server.
+The asset tracking data sent from the IoT gateways are processed by the backend software, and are stored in the central database.

-Authorized IoT asset tracking system users can log into the cloud software interface to review real time reports on the assets locations, movement history,
+Authorized software users can review real time reports on the assets locations and movement history.